nis65/ansible-debian-router/roles/openvpn/README.md

     * different levels of access by VPN clients:
         * least privileged/always on: the client connects to the vpn automatically and is accessible via `ssh`.
 This enables me to do remote management even if it is behind NAT.
 No DNS Server pushed.
         * normal privileges: access to some local services (and other vpn clients).
-        * full privileges: access to some local services and masquerading to the internet (not yet implemented)
+        * full privileges: access to some local services and masquerading IPv4 / routing IPv6 to the internet.
     * if there is file in this directory whose name matches the name in the certificate, this will be executed by `openvpn`
     * there a is *DEFAULT* client config provided (currently empty).
 You can add options there to get pushed to all clients except the ones that have an individual client config.
 * There is no support for multiple openvpn servers on the same host in this role.